deepak481/Task-Manager/README.md

 An offline TODO App for the browser using React JS.

 Key Features :
-    + A simple input bar to add Todo(s) on pressing the return-key.
-    + A list of TODO cards where each todo is appended on creation.
+    -A simple input bar to add tasks on pressing the return-key. + A list of task cards where each task is appended on creation.
-    + Clicking on a TODO card should mark the TODO as complete and move it to the bottom of the list.
-    + The active TODO cards should appear in order of creation (most recent on top), while the completed todo cards should appear in order of completion (most recent on top). + A reset button on the top right corner of the App to clear all Todo(s) and return to initial state.
+    - Clicking on a task card marks the task as complete and moves it to the bottom of the list. + The active tasks cards appear in order of creation (most recent on     top), while the completed task cards appear in order of completion (most recent on top).
-    + Hitting the refresh button (including hard refresh) in the browser should not cause any change in the state of the app (it should work like a regular offline app).
+ -A reset button on the top right corner of the App to clear all tasks and return to initial state. + Hitting the refresh button (including hard refresh) in the browser does not cause any change in the state of the app (it works like a regular offline app).
-    + Create a Hash-tag feature:
-    + Any text in todo matching the #hashtag pattern should be separately highlighted.
-    + Clicking on a hashtag should act as a filter and show only Todo(s) containing that tag.
-    + Hashtags can be stacked and the result should be only Todo(s) where all of them are present (ex. after clicking #work I should then be able to click #back-end to see Todo(s) containing both tags).
+ -Created a Hash-tag feature: + Any text in task matching the #hashtag pattern will be separately highlighted. + Clicking on a hashtag should act as a filter and show only task(s) containing that tag. + Hashtags can be stacked and the result should be only task(s) where all of them are present.